braydenwinter19/Coding-Club-Lessons/Regular Course/1. Onboarding/README.md

 Date: 9/29/2023
 Location: Room 203

-(Original date was 9/28/2023 but postponed due to Digital Readiness Testing)
+(Original date was 9/28/2023 but postponed to 9/29/2023 due to Digital Readiness Testing)

 Description:
 Course overview, installation of Visual Studio Code and programming languages, creation of github account